spekframework/spek/README.md

 ## FAQ

 *Q: What is Kotlin?*
-A: [http://kotlin.jetbrains.org|Kotlin] is an Apache 2 OSS Language targetted at the JVM and JavaScript and is developed by JetBrains [http://www.jetbrains.com]
+A: [Kotlin](http://kotlin.jetbrains.org) is an Apache 2 OSS Language targetted at the JVM and JavaScript and is developed by [JetBrains](http://www.jetbrains.com)
 It is aimed at being a concise modern language for general use.
 It also rocks!

 *Q: Is it free to use Kotlin?*